gilzeevi25/Segmentation/README.md

 # Segmentation
-Image segmentation varios methods almost from scratch: in this project i will demonstrate several methods for image segmentation. my goal is to implement each method by myself, and then possibly, add some nice adjustments to it to try to improve it.
+Image segmentation various methods almost from scratch: in this project i will demonstrate several methods for image segmentation. my goal is to implement each method by myself, and then possibly, add some nice adjustments to it to try to improve it.

 the evaluation method will be F - score measurement which uses precision and recall (see notebook for formulas)